-Kids with December birthdays may have to compete with Christmas and the holidays, but according to the research, it’s not all bad.
-There are a number of studies that show being a winter baby has both short-term perks and long-term advantages important enough to outweigh the frustration of having Santa crash birthday parties.
-There are also — as with all birth months — some disadvantages, but most of the news is good for kids born in December.
+Kids with a December birthday may have to compete with Christmas and other winter holidays, but according to the research, being a December baby isn’t all bad.
+A number of studies show that being a winter baby has both short-term perks and long-term advantages important enough to outweigh the frustration of having Santa crash birthday parties.
+There are also — as with all birth months — some disadvantages, but most of it is good for kids born in December.

 December Babies Are More Likely to Live to 100

-People born in December are significantly more likely to live up to age 105 compare to those born in the summer, one study of centenarians says.
+People born in December are significantly more likely to live up to age 105 compare to those born in the summer, according to a study of centenarians.
 The research compared the birth months of 1,574 people who lived past 100, to that of 10,885 shorter-lived siblings and 1,083 spouses, and found that what December birthdays lack in quality, they make up for in quantity.
 You can share the spotlight with Santa when you’re going to have over 100 of them.

 December Babies Have Lower Cardiovascular Disease Risk

-December babies may have more birthdays ahead of them due to a lower for cardiovascular disease, data on 1,749,400 people suggests.
-The study showed that people born September through December were more protected from cardiovascular disease, the leading cause of death for men in America.
-So for December dudes, this is extra good news.
+December babies may have more birthdays ahead of them due to a lower risk for cardiovascular disease, data on 1,749,400 people suggests.
+The study showed that people born in September through December were more protected from cardiovascular disease, the leading cause of mortality for men in the U.S. So for December dudes, this is extra good.

 December Babies Are Easy to Get Along With